 Introduction:

 The genus Fusarium comprises diverse, widespread fungal species with significant morphological and phylogenetic variations.
 These economically important soil-borne plant pathogens have a wide host range.
-Traditional Fusarium identification relied on observable traits like colony appearance, morphology of both macro- and microconidia, and chlamydospore characteristics before the introduction of molecular techniques (Aoki et al., 2014; Nelson et al., 1994).
+Conventional Fusarium identification relied on observable traits like colony appearance, morphology of both macro- and microconidia, and chlamydospore characteristics before the introduction of molecular techniques (Aoki et al., 2014; Nelson et al., 1994).
 Fusarium equiseti is one of the few Fusarium species that never becomes red in culture.
 Currently, F. equiseti is recognized under a broad species concept, with strains from different substrates and temperature regions exhibiting significant variation in mycotoxin profiles and morphological features.
 Primarily, F. equiseti is recognized as a secondary invader in agricultural crops after soil contamination, where it can survive for years due to its abundant production of resistant chlamydospores (Thrane, 2014).
 F. equiseti is a versatile fungal pathogen affecting various crops in India.
 It was first reported as causing wilt in wild pigeonpea (Cajanus scarabaeoides) by Mishra et al. (2021).
 Ramachandra and Bhatt (2012) identified it as the cause of vascular wilt in cumin.
 Gupta et al. (2013) reported F. equiseti infecting Cyperus iria, a rice weed, at the University Research Farm in Chatha, Jammu.
 Hami et al. (2021) discovered it as the causal agent of chilli wilt in Kashmir.
 These studies highlight F. equiseti's expanding host range and increasing significance as a plant pathogen in India.

 Tuberose (Polianthes tuberosa L.) is a commercially important flower in India, available in single and double cultivars.
 It's known for its waxy white flowering spikes and sweet fragrance (Benschop et al., 1993).
 Widely cultivated in several Indian states, including West Bengal, Karnataka, Tamil Nadu, and Maharashtra (Gadakh and Kamble, 2023), tuberose farming thrives in specific districts of Tamil Nadu due to suitable climate and soil conditions.
 Karnataka and Tamil Nadu contribute 70% of India's tuberose absolutes export.
 As per 2016-17 government data, India cultivated tuberose on 1.49 lakh ha, producing 106.49 mt of loose flowers and 89.82 lakh no. of cut flowers.
 (Ministry of Agriculture and Farmers Welfare.
 Govt.
 Of India, 2016-17).
 Tuberose is valued for its natural aromatic oil used in the perfume industry and as a cut flower (Shadhukan et al., 2021).
 The oil is exported to countries like France and Italy.
 As commercial cultivation grows, identifying high-yielding varieties for specific regions is crucial for farmers to achieve sustainable and economic profits.

 Chilli (Capsicum species) serves dual purposes as both a vegetable and a spice.
-In India, it covers an area of 364’000 ha, and 3851’000 mt in production (Source: Department of Agriculture Cooporation & Farmers Welfare, 2019-20).
+In India, it covers an area of 3,64,000 ha, and 3,851,’000 mt in production (Source: Department of Agriculture Cooporation & Farmers Welfare, 2019-20).
 It is naturally rich in a variety of beneficial compounds, including bioactive substances, flavonoids, and capsaicinoids.
 Additionally, it contains numerous phytochemicals, phytonutrients, and pharmacologically active components.
 These compounds are associated with various potential health advantages, making the crop not only a culinary ingredient but also a source of possible therapeutic benefits (Bal et al., 2022).
 Heterosis breeding has emerged as a critical method for quickly improving yield and other economic traits in chilli (Herath et al., 2021).